 The question was, how much would I like this Oikos Greek Yogurt?

-I decided to test it out on these flatbreads.
+I decided to test it out on this Turkey Keema recipe.

 I made one with plain yogurt and one with the Greek yogurt.

 There’s definitely a difference.
 It’s a lot thicker than regular yogurt; similar to the consistency of sour cream.
 And it’s tangy, with more flavor.
 I was also very impressed that it didn’t taste non-fat, even though it is.

 It was really good.
 Like a game changer.
 I get it now.
 The one downside is that it’s expensive.
 I actually had a little sticker shock when I saw that a 16-ounce container was over $5.00.
 (However, I gather the high cost is because there’s less water and more milk solids, and thus more protein.)
 To offset the cost, though, you could make the tub last a while if you use it sparingly.

 I would definitely buy this product again.
 Not regularly, due to our budget constraints right now, but certainly on occasion.
 I’ve seen several recipes where it’s used in baked goods, so I’ll probably try it that way next time.

 Now, back to this keema recipe for a minute…DELISH.
 Paul must have said ten times how awesome they were.
 They really were.